ARM-software/astc-encoder/README.md

 ## astcenc 2.x binaries

 The current builds of the astcenc 2.x series are provided as multiple binaries, each tuned for a specific SIMD instruction set.

-We provide, in order of increasing performance:
+For x86-64 we provide, in order of increasing performance:

 * `astcenc-sse2` - uses SSE2
 * `astcenc-sse4.1` - uses SSE4.1 and POPCNT
-* `astcenc-avx2` - uses SSE4.2, POPCNT, and AVX2
+* `astcenc-avx2` - uses AVX2, SSE4.2, POPCNT, and F16C

+For Apple silicon macOS devices we provide:

+* `astcenc-neon` - uses NEON

-The SSE2 builds will work on all x86-64 host machines, but it is the slowest of the three.
-The other two require extended CPU instruction set support which is not universally available.
+The x86-64 SSE2 builds will work on all x86-64 machines, but it is the slowest of the three.
+The other two require extended CPU instruction set support which is not universally available, but each step gains ~15% more performance.

-It is worth noting that the three binaries do not produce identical output images; there are minor output differences caused by variations in floating-point rounding.

 ## Repository branches